-- i.
-PDs should adopt the practice of valuing all securities in their trading portfolio on mark to market basis, at appropriate intervals. - ii.
+i.
+All securities in trading portfolio should be marked to market, at appropriate intervals.

+- ii.
 Costs such as brokerage fees, commission or taxes incurred at the time of acquisition of securities, are of revenue/deferred nature.
 The broken period interest received/paid also gets adjusted at the time of coupon payment.
-PDs can adopt either the IAS or GAAP accounting standards, but has to ensure that the method should be true and fair and should not result in overstating the profits or assets value and should be followed consistently and be generally acceptable especially to the tax authorities. - iii.
+PDs can adopt either the IAS or GAAP accounting standards, but have to ensure that the method should be true and fair and should not result in overstating the profits or assets value.
+It should be followed consistently and be generally acceptable especially to the tax authorities. - iii.
 Broken period interest paid to seller as part of cost on acquisition of Government and other securities should not be capitalized but treated as an item of expenditure under Profit and Loss Account.
 The PDs may maintain separate adjustment accounts for the broken period interest. - iv.
 The valuation of the securities portfolio should be independent of the dealing and operations functions and should be done by obtaining the prices declared by FIMMDA periodically. - v.
 PDs should publish their audited annual results in leading financial dailies and on their website in the format prescribed (Annex VIII).
-The following minimum information should also be included by way of notes to the Balance Sheet: - a.
+The following minimum information should also be included by way of notes on accounts to the Balance Sheet: - a.
 Net borrowings in call (average and peak during the period), - b.
 Basis of valuation, - c.
 Leverage Ratio (average and peak), - d.
-CRAR (quarterly figures), and e.
+CRAR (quarterly figures), and - e.
 Details of the issuer composition of non-G-Sec investments.